Pashoka Pine Wellness

 The Path

 As many of us do, I came to yoga as a form of movement for fitness.
-Walking into the gym or yoga studio can be so intimidating, especially when you feel like you don't fit the mold of a typical gym or studio goer.
-But when I found an instructor who was challenging and open to all bodies, I found my home.
+Walking into the gym or yoga studio can be so intimidating, especially when you feel like you don't fit the typical mold.
+But when I found an instructor who was challenging and open, I found my home.
 As I continued to practice I found my time on the mat growing into something so much more.
 Yoga feels so good in my body that it was easy for me to stick with the physical practice.
 I can't be bothered to compete with people and I'm clumsy, so sports have never made sense to me, but movement and breath does.
 Practice has helped me make peace with a body that never felt like it was meant to be doing physical things.
 The subtle work (meditation and pranayama) has become an integral part of the physical work.
 I have learned how to manage quite a bit of emotional turmoil through a regular breath and stillness practice.

 The Work